Pete Crow-Armstrong: 2024: Rookie season

-Crow-Armstrong was optioned to Triple-A to begin the 2024 season after slashing .138/.194/.435 with four hits and three stolen bases in spring training.
+Crow-Armstrong was optioned to Triple-A Iowa Cubs to begin the 2024 season after batting .138/.194/.435 with four hits and three stolen bases in spring training.
 He was recalled to the majors on April 24, after an injury to Cody Bellinger.
 In the sixth inning of the following game, Crow-Armstrong collected his first career hit, a go-ahead two-run home run off of Bryan Abreu of the Houston Astros.
 Crow-Armstrong hit an inside-the-park home run on August 23 off Max Meyer of the Miami Marlins.
 It was noted as being the fastest time to home plate from a base hit since 2017 at 14.08 seconds, with a peak sprint speed of 30.4 ft/s.

-In 123 games for the Cubs, he slashed .237/.286/.384 with 10 home runs, 27 stolen bases, six triples, 13 doubles, 46 runs, and 47 RBIs.
+In 123 games for the Cubs, he averaged .237/.286/.384 with 10 home runs, 27 stolen bases, six triples, 13 doubles, 46 runs, and 47 RBIs.
 He was the second-best defensive outfielder, tied for the third-fastest baserunner, and the ninth most valuable baserunner according to Statcast.